 In October 2020, Owsianiak found out that he was a candidate for the Whipple procedure — a complex operation that involves removing part of the pancreas where the tumor is located, a portion of the small intestine, the gallbladder and bile duct.

-“We’re lucky to have found Mark’s cancer in its early stages and when it had not metastasized, so we could proceed with the operation, and remove all of his cancer,” says surgical oncologist Sam Pappas, MD.
+“We’re lucky to have found Mark’s cancer in its early stages and when it had not metastasized, so we could proceed with the operation, and remove all of his cancer,” says Sam Pappas, MD, a surgical oncologist at RUSH MD Anderson.

-After the procedure and follow up tests, Owsianiak recovered from the surgery and is doing well, and his care team will continue to monitor him for potential reoccurrences.
+After the procedure and follow up tests, Owsianiak recovered from the surgery and is doing well.
+His care team will continue to monitor him for a potential reoccurrence.

 “I had heard good things about Dr. Pappas, so I was very confident that things were going to work out well,” he says.